-For a smaller business, you’re probably not going to invest in a national television ad campaign; you’re going to TARGET your efforts to more likely potential customers.
+For your small to mid-size organization, you’re probably not going to invest in a sustained national television ad campaign; you’re going to TARGET your efforts to more likely potential clients, members, donors, or customers.
 Do you have the tools to do that?

 Those tools may fall into three major categories:

-This first category: these are the kinds of tools that lay the foundation or help you create a presence for your firm that appeals to your target audiences:
+Foundation: Tools that help you create a presence for your firm that appeals to your target audiences:

 - A revealing logo